nusnlp/PRS/README.md

   - [Requirements](#requirements)

 ## Overview
-We propose a new sampling method named *Preference Guided Reflective Sampling for Aligning Language Models (PReS)*. *PReS* frames the data generation as the optimization process to a specified user preference described in natural language, such that "Can you give me a concise response without explanations?".
+We propose a new sampling method named *Preference Guided Reflective Sampling for Aligning Language Models (PRS)*. *PRS* frames the data generation as the optimization process to a specified user preference described in natural language, such that "Can you give me a concise response without explanations?".

 <img src="./figures/compare_random.png" height="200" alt="Description of Image">

 ## Method
-*PReS* employs a tree-based generation approach to optimize outputs aligned to user preference.
+*PRS* employs a tree-based generation approach to optimize outputs aligned to user preference.

 ![](./figures/method.png)